auth0/docs/articles/quickstart/native/ios-swift/getting-started.md

 A brief description:

-- [**Auth0.swift**](https://github.com/auth0/Auth0.swift) is a toolkit that lets you communicate efficiently with many the [Auth0 API](/api/info) functions and enables you to integrate centralized Lock.
+- [**Auth0.swift**](https://github.com/auth0/Auth0.swift) is a toolkit that lets you communicate efficiently with many the [Auth0 API](/api/info) functions and enables you to integrate centralized Login.

 - [**Lock**](https://github.com/auth0/Lock.iOS-OSX) is a native widget that is easy to embed in your app.
 It contains default templates (that can be customized) for login with email/password, signup, social providers integration, and password recovery.